jameswhoughton/cushon/README.md

 - It can handle big data.
 - The data is relational so more suited to a relational database.
-- Aligns with other Cushon services (while not critical for microservices to use the same technology, team familiarality is a benefit).
+- Aligns with other Cushon services (while not critical for microservices to use the same technology, team familiarity is a benefit).

 ### Business considerations

 There are different types of ISA which Cushon may wish to offer.
-The new service should be able to accomodate the following:
+The new service should be able to accommodate the following:

 - Different requirements to open an account.
 - Different restrictions on Depositing into an account.